Unibeautify/sparser/readme.md

 #### Conclusions
 * Performance is neutral in Firefox and Opera where it does not appear there is optimization by convention.
 * Chrome is known for providing numerous micro-optimizations and parse-framework is not making as aggressive use of those.
-A minor penalty is noted for creating objects as temporary storage containres for dynamic population.
+A minor penalty is noted for creating objects as temporary storage containres for dynamic population and for performing automatic semicolon insertion logic.
 * Safari provides brutal penalties to the Array *pop* method, which is critical to parse-framework.
 The standard pop method appears to be a vanity method over the Array *splice* method in the compiler.
+Take note of the wide performance differences between Esprima and Acorn in Safari.

 ### Why is the code so big?
 This parser supports many various dialects and languages.
 For example, instead of just parsing for Handlebars tags inside HTML this parser will parse the entire code of handlebars tags and HTML tags in a single parse operation.
 The parser supports this diversity of grammars in a way that can be easily scaled to allow more precise rules or support for additional grammars.